 - Breach of contract

 - Debt disputes

 While a judge has the authority to order disputing parties to attend mediation, any agreements made during mediation must be made voluntarily.
 If the parties cannot reach an agreement, they will go back to court, where a judge will decide on their conflicts.

 The mediator will focus the conversation on preparing for the future while identifying the parties’ mutual interests.
-Mediation for child custody, for instance, will focus on plans that will be the best for the children as well as the parents.
+Mediation for child custody will focus on plans that will be the best for the children as well as the parents.
 Using financial data supplied by the parties, a knowledge base is created to decide the suitable arrangements for the division of assets and preparing for future support for the family, like funding for college and retirement.

 What Are the Benefits of Private Mediation?

 Private dispute resolution through mediation provides multiple benefits for both parties involved.
 Rather than dragging out a dispute in court, mediation provides a faster resolution so you can move forward in your life without the worry of a domestic or civil dispute.
 When you partner with King Law for mediation services in North Carolina, some of the advantages include:

 - Reduced costs on the court and legal fees

 - Preventing unexpected rulings from a judge or jury